addinall/C3I/README.md

 ### Brisbane Australia

 ------
+This is an experimental system comprising
+- Asset management,
+- reporting,
+- tracking,
+- machine learning and
+- statistical process control over a distributed network.

 A development stack proposed for C3I that include web sockets, RxJS , React, jQuery 2.x, AJaJ, Bootstrap.